Slideshow: Is My Dog Normal?

 Tail-Chasing

 When puppies chase their tails, it's like babies grabbing their toes.
 It's a way to explore their bodies.
 It's not usually a problem unless dogs do it all the time.
 See if you can distract your pup.
-If he would rather chase his tail than eat or go for a walk, it's a problem.
+If they would rather chase their tail than eat or go for a walk, it's a problem.
 You may need to talk to your vet about training or medication.

 Crotch-Sniffing